Work(place) Evolution

 What’s Changing?

-The project involves transitioning Dean’s Office units from a model of individually occupied and dedicated offices/cubicles to bookable shared workspaces.
-By providing shared access to various types of workspaces and amenity spaces (e.g., meeting and collaboration spaces, quiet spaces, individual desks, informal gathering spaces, single occupancy and shared offices, VC-enabled meeting rooms, open workstations), different types of work will be better supported within the same workplace.
+By providing flexible access to various types of workspaces and amenity spaces (e.g., meeting and collaboration spaces, quiet spaces, individual desks, informal gathering spaces, single occupancy/ shared offices, VC-enabled meeting rooms, and open workstations), more staff and different types of work will be better supported within the same workplace.

 Supporting the Change